Praying for the Sick

 We thank God for the faithful presence and witness of the many grandparents and elderly parishioners.

-We pray for the children who died in residential schools throughout Canada and for all those who continue on a journey through the darkness, that there may be healing founded on truth and that the Spirit will inspire our ongoing commitment to reconciliation.
+EVERY CHILD MATTERS All powerful God, We pray for the children who died in residential schools throughout Canada and for all those who continue on a journey through the darkness, that there may be healing founded on truth and that the Spirit will inspire our ongoing commitment to reconciliation.
+God, through the presence and power of the Holy Spirit, Give us humility to listen when others reveal how we have failed Through Christ our Lord.
+Amen.

 Thank you for your donation of new shoes.
 We have shipped over 100 pairs of shoes to the Archdiocese of Grouard -McLennan (northwestern part of Alberta) for distribution among the Indigenous community.